Hotels near Red Hill Raceway

 Which hotels near Red Hill Raceway are good for families?

 Several hotels near Red Hill Raceway are well-suited for families.
-Travelodge by Wyndham Wellington KS (20.98 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Baymont by Wyndham Wellington (21.04 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Hampton Inn & Suites I-35 / Mulvane (22.85 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Travelodge by Wyndham Wellington KS (20.98 mi, from $69/night), Baymont by Wyndham Wellington (21.04 mi, from $164/night), and Hampton Inn & Suites I-35 / Mulvane (22.85 mi, from $107/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Baymont by Wyndham Wellington also has suites.
+Hampton Inn & Suites I-35 / Mulvane also has suites.

 Which hotels near Red Hill Raceway offer free parking?